For more information contact Dr. Douglas Steinbrech in New York, NY.

 What is the best way to get rid of man boobs?

-Start by matching strategy to cause.
+Start by matching the strategy to the cause.
 If it’s pseudogynecomastia (fat), the best way is a sustainable calorie deficit + progressive training: 2–3 cardio sessions (running, swimming, or HIIT) and 2 chest‑focused strength days (presses, push-ups, rows), plus 7–9 hours sleep and stress control.
-Aim for protein ~0.7–1.0 g/lb goal weight, plenty of fiber and water.
+Aim for protein ~0.7–1.0 g/lb goal weight, plenty of fiber, and water.
 Track photos/measurements biweekly.
 If you feel a firm, rubbery disc behind the nipple—often true gynecomastia—no amount of diet or push-ups removes glandular tissue; a consultation for surgical removal may be the definitive fix.

 How fast can you lose man boobs?

 Speed depends on the cause and your consistency.
 If it’s fat‑led pseudogynecomastia, a modest calorie deficit (about 300–500 kcal/day) plus cardio and chest/upper‑back strength typically yields 0.5–1.0 lb per week.
 Most people notice visible chest changes within 6–12 weeks, with more dramatic reshaping over 3–6 months.
 Track biweekly photos and a tape at the nipple line instead of relying on the scale alone.
-If you feel a firm, rubbery disc behind the nipple—often true gynecomastia—training improves shape but won’t erase glandular tissue; surgical removal is the faster, definitive option.
+If you feel a firm, rubbery disc behind the nipple—often true gynecomastia—training improves shape but won’t erase male breast tissue; surgical removal is the faster, definitive option.

 What supplements are good to reduce man boobs?